NeLy-EPFL/flygym/doc/source/tutorials/olfaction.rst

 -------------------------

 Let’s design a simple hand-tuned controller for odor-guided taxis.
-We start by calculating the left-right asymmetry of the intensity :math:`I` for each odor :math:`o`:
+We start by calculating the left-right asymmetry of the odor intensity :math:`I` for each odor :math:`o`:

 .. math::